 We look to the West because we do not have any other model that is convincing enough to follow.
-Surprisingly there is a model in this day and age that can be use as template for Muslims.
+Surprisingly there is a model in this day and age that can be used as a template for Muslims.
 And it is in the Middle East.
 All you have to do is read Tommy Weir’s book Leadership Dubai Style: The Habits to Achieve Remarkable Success.
-You can’t help wonder why didn’t you know about these Middle Eastern wisdom that I am about to share.
+You can’t help wonder why didn’t you know about this Middle Eastern wisdom that I am about to share.

 Dubai grew from nothing to one of the cities that has the fastest growth rate continuously for four decades.
 Dubai began as a port town in a desert environment with a population of approximately 4,000.
 Its economic achievement surpasses other runaway success economies such as Singapore and Hong Kong.

-The habits or rather strategies outlined here is based on tradition on selfless leadership.
+The habits or rather strategies outlined here are based on the tradition of selfless leadership.
 It is not for personal glory but for the best interest of the future generation.
 However, they are very relevant to current times where uncertainty seems to be a routine.
 But it really takes tremendous courage to do all the above.
-Courage which is difficult to muster, without the confidence that Allah is on your side.
+The type of courage that is difficult to muster, without the confidence that Allah is on your side.

 Shahfizal Musa is the Founder and Managing Editor of Halalop.
 He graduated with a Law degree from Thames Valley University London.
 He is an award-winning journalist covering topics such as human trafficking, Muslim research discoveries, and exceptional Muslims.